pr0xity/Urban-Infusion/src/main/resources/static/DESIGN.md

 ### Theme

 Urban Infusion is a mix of modern and traditional, and the theme will reflect that.
-Because it is tea we will want a earth'y natural theme that is modern and a bit traditional, and also calm.
+Because it is tea we will want an earthy natural theme that is modern and a bit traditional, and also calm.

 <br>

 ### Colour scheme

 Urban Infusion have not provided a colour scheme.
 Looking at other tea shops we have seen that beige/brown and green are consistent on those sites.
-These colours represents the calmness of nature and warmth this e-shop wants to reflect to it's customers.
+These colours represent the calmness of nature and warmth this e-shop wants to reflect to its customers.
 To clearly communicate Urban Infusion's main values, the suggested colour scheme for the site is:

 <br>